jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

 In the `chrome.webRequest.onBeforeRequest`, `chrome.webRequest.onBeforeSendHeaders`, and `chrome.webRequest.onHeadersReceived` event handlers.
 [5]

-Thus the solution was to create a `chrome.webRequest.onHeadersReceived` event handler which would inject a `Content-Security-Policy` header with the directive "script-src 'none'".
+Thus the solution was to create a `chrome.webRequest.onHeadersReceived` event handler which would inject a `Content-Security-Policy` header with the directive `"script-src 'none'"`.

 It just works.